Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Introduction

 \section{Introduction}

-Relativistic jets of plasma are observed in a variety of astrophysical systems, from active galactic nuclei (AGN) containing a supermassive black hole (SMBH) in its centter to stellar mass black hole involved in X-rays binaries \cite{Doeleman:2012zc, Hada:2024icg}.
-They can extend up to thousand of light years, therefore playing a major role in galaxy evolution by redistributing matter on large scales \cite{Oei:2024prz}.
+Relativistic jets of plasma are observed in a variety of astrophysical systems, from active galactic nuclei (AGN) containing a supermassive black hole (SMBH) in its centter to stellar mass black hole involved in X-ray binaries \cite{Doeleman:2012zc, Hada:2024icg}.
+They can extend up to thousands of light years, therefore playing a major role in galaxy evolution by redistributing matter on large scales \cite{Oei:2024prz}.
 These jets are believed to be powered by highly magnetized spinning black holes which accrete plasma and accelerate particles at very high energy.
 Yet the precise mechanisms at play to produce and sustain these powerful jets, together with a detailed understanding of their structure, still remains to be understood \cite{Blandford:2018iot}.
-While catalogue of astrophysical systems powering jets have been monitored during the last decades \cite{Lister:2016ojc, Lister:2021wmw}, the new born horizon-scale electromagnetic astronomy initiated by the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wok} now enables us to image relativistic jets of various systems with an unprecedented resolution, among which the M87 SMBH \cite{EventHorizonTelescope:2025uqi}.
-These observation coupled to a better characterization of the properties of the jet could provide a new window to further constrain the mass and spin of SMBH \cite{Nokhrina:2019sxv}.
+While catalogs of astrophysical systems powering jets have been monitored during the last decades \cite{Lister:2016ojc, Lister:2021wmw}, the newborn horizon-scale electromagnetic astronomy initiated by the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wok} now enables us to image relativistic jets of various systems with an unprecedented resolution, among which the M87 SMBH \cite{EventHorizonTelescope:2025uqi}.
+These observations coupled to a better characterization of the properties of the jet could provide a new window to further constrain the mass and spin of SMBHs \cite{Nokhrina:2019sxv}.